 Following the incident, the District Fire and Rescue Department released an official statement noting that two female casualties sustained burns on 10 percent of their bodies, while another casualty suffered breathing difficulties.
 All three casualties were rushed to the hospital for immediate treatment.
 The villagers were understandably shaken by the tragedy, as this was the second fire incident to befall Karamunting in the same year.

 Meeting the victims’ needs

-The State Minister of Health and People’s Well-being and State Assemblyman of Tanjung Papat, Datuk Frankie Poon Ming Fung; the Assemblyman of Elopura, Calvin Chong Ket Kiun; and Elopura Development Officer, Peng Zhi Hoa, visited the site of the incident to survey the aftermath.
+The State Minister of Health and People’s Well-being and State Assemblyman of Tanjung Papat, Datuk Frankie Poon Ming Fung; the Assemblyman of Elopura, Calvin Chong Ket Kiun; and Elopura Development Officer, Jason Pang, visited the site of the incident to survey the aftermath.
 In addition, the Welfare Department supplied three days’ worth of sustenance to the affected families.

 Tzu Chi volunteers were dispatched to the site the following day to assess the situation upon receiving news of the incident.
 The village was in ruins, with houses razed to the ground, leaving only scorched pillars and zinc panels.
 It was a devastating sight.

 From their interactions with the victims, the volunteers learnt that the majority of villagers in Kampung Karamunting Baru are bumiputeras, who live in wooden houses built on stilts above the sea.
 As such, the fire spread easily.
 Some of the victims were resettled in Surau Ar-Rahman, the local mosque that has been converted into a temporary evacuation centre, while others chose to seek shelter at their relatives’ homes.